secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 # Deploy a Secret Node on your NUC
-Guide Version 0.5 | Date Dec 27, 2019 | Discovery Testnet Beta
+Guide Version 0.51 | Date Jan 2, 2020 | Discovery Testnet Beta

 !> This guide is a beta guide and could break at any time, please report any issues you face between steps 1 - 7.